-Joel Helmes reviews the Toyota Prius i-Tech.
+Joel Helmes road tests and reviews the 2012 Toyota Prius i-Tech.

 After years of waiting and wondering whether there would ever be an alternative to the traditional internal combustion engine the Prius was really the breakthrough model.